-Community Supported Agriculture Manitoba
+Community Supported Agriculture

 CSA Box

-What are CSA farms?
+What is CSA ?

 Peppers

 Membership in a CSA creates relationships between people and the food they eat, the land on which it is grown and those who grow it.
 This supportive relationship helps to create an economically stable farm operation.
 The members receive high quality produce, often at below retail prices.
 In return, farmers are guaranteed a reliable market for a diverse selection of crops.
-This allows farmers to ensure proper land stewardship practices in order for the soil to be healthy for generations to come.
+This helps farmers to ensure proper land stewardship practices in order for their soil to be healthy for generations to come.

 Why purchase from a CSA farm?